harrisonjansma/Analyzing_Medium/README.md

 2. Who are the top Data-Science writers on Medium? (<a href="https://github.com/harrisonjansma/Analyzing_Medium/blob/master/Medium_Author_Leaderboard.ipynb">source</a>)
 3. How can Medium writer's measure the performance of their stories?
 How can they compare their performance to that of similar writers? (<a href="https://github.com/harrisonjansma/Analyzing_Medium/blob/master/Medium_EDA.ipynb">source</a>)

 This repository is a collection of everything I found while analyzing the data collected from Medium.
-I hope you think it as interesting as I do.
+For a list of key findings look in the next section.
+For my article, published in freeCodeCamp, anwering questions 1 and 3 above, look <a href="https://medium.freecodecamp.org/how-i-analyzed-a-million-medium-articles-to-learn-how-many-claps-great-stories-get-d688cf92759f">here.</a>

 # My Findings